josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/dashboard/dashboard.component.html (excerpt)" path="testing/src/app/dashboard/dashboard.component.html" region="dashboard-hero"></code-example>

-The `DashboardHeroComponent` appears in an `*ngFor` repeater, which sets each component's `hero` input property to the looping value and listens for the component's `selected` event.
+The `DashboardHeroComponent` appears in an `*ngFor` repeater, which sets the `hero` input property for each component to the looping value and listens for the `selected` event of the component.

-Here's the component's full definition:
+Here is the full definition of the component:

 <a id="dashboard-hero-component"></a>

 <code-example header="app/dashboard/dashboard-hero.component.ts (component)" path="testing/src/app/dashboard/dashboard-hero.component.ts" region="component"></code-example>

-While testing a component this simple has little intrinsic value, it's worth knowing how.
+While testing a component this simple has little intrinsic value, it is worth knowing how.
 Use one of these approaches:

 *   Test it as used by `DashboardComponent`